khueue/ducc/report/ass2/report_ass2.md

 ### Single-Step Compilation

-For a more conventionl approach to compilation, a script called `ducc` can be used. `ducc` takes as argument a single file name and runs all (implemented) successive steps on it, and prints the result to standard output:
+For a more conventional approach to compilation, a script called `ducc` can be used. `ducc` takes as argument a single file name and runs all (implemented) successive steps on it, and prints the result to standard output: